Intina47/hopper/README.md

 ```bash
 docker start pipercass
 ```
-if you want to run Cassandra in shell to view tables and data, you can run:
+if you want to run Cassandra shell to view tables and data, you can run:
 ```bash
 docker exec -it pipercass cqlsh
 ```